danog/MadelineProtoDocs/old_docs/API_docs_v91/methods/README.md

 * <a href="messages.getDialogs.html" name="messages.getDialogs">Returns the current user dialog list.: messages.getDialogs</a>

 * <a href="contacts.getContacts.html" name="contacts.getContacts">Returns the current user's contact list.: contacts.getContacts</a>

-* <a href="updates.getChannelDifference.html" name="updates.getChannelDifference">Returns the difference between the current state of updates of a certain channel and transmitted.: updates.getChannelDifference</a>

 * <a href="contacts.getBlocked.html" name="contacts.getBlocked">Returns the list of blocked users.: contacts.getBlocked</a>